Skip to the content.

 The client includes a comprehensive Slack-formatted output system that enhances message display in Slack:

-For more details, see the Slack Formatting Guide and Markdown-Slack Mapping Guide.
+For more details, see the Slack Formatting Guide.

 Transport Modes